mciantyre/teensy4-rs/README.md

 *When will this be on crates.io?*

 After we evaluate whether or not this is a good or bad approach to developing Rust applications for the Teensy 4, we will either release these crates to crates.io, or recommend an alternative solution.
+We also need to wait for all of our dependencies to become available on crates.io.
+As of this writing, we're waiting on an unreleased `cortex-m-rt-macros` crate.

 ## Acknowledgements and References